-Amortization expense increased \$187,000 during the three months ended March 31, 2010 as compared to the three months ended March 31, 2009 due to amortization of intangible assets that were acquired during the first quarter of 2010 in connection with our acquisition of ARS, and, to a lesser degree, amortization from intangible assets acquired during the fourth quarter of 2009 in connection with our acquisition of Certifica that were not otherwise included in our financial results during the first quarter of 2009.
+Amortization expense increased \$1.5 million during the three months ended March 31, 2011 as compared to the three months ended March 31, 2010 due to amortization of intangible assets that were acquired after the first quarter of 2010 in connection with our acquisitions of Nexius and Nedstat.

-Interest and Other Income, Net
+Interest and Other Income (expense), Net

 Interest income consists of interest earned from investments, such as short and long-term fixed income securities and auction rate securities, and our cash and cash equivalent balances.
 Interest expense is incurred due to capital leases pursuant to several equipment loan and security agreements and a line of credit that we have entered into in order to finance the lease of various hardware and other equipment purchases.
-Our capital lease obligations are secured by a senior security interest in eligible equipment.
+Our minumum lease payment obligations are secured by a senior security interest in eligible equipment.